Bible: Old Testament

-2 Esdras (4 Ezra) and the Prayer of Manasseh are not in the Septuagint, and 2 Esdras does not exist in Greek, though it does exist in Latin.
+2 Esdras (4 Esdras), which is not included in the Septuagint, does not exist in Greek, though it does exist in Latin.
 There is also 4 Maccabees which is only accepted as canonical in the Georgian Church.
 It is in an appendix to the Greek Orthodox Bible, and it is therefore sometimes included in collections of the Apocrypha.

 The Syriac Orthodox Church also includes: